andrewdownie/local_dev_settings/frequently-used-hotkeys.md

 - ctrl + t to create a new tab
 - ctrl + w to close current tab
 - ctrl + num to jump to tab at index (how do you jump past tab 10 tho?)
+- ctrl + l to jump to address bar

 ## Windows
 - winKey + num to jump to corresponding app on the taskbar